This is the first installment in a series on Web Application Vulnerability Basics.

-- Block any input containing “.” or “..” sequences, as well as any encoded variants such as “%2e%2e”
+Block any input containing “.” or “..” sequences, as well as any encoded variants such as “%2e%2e”.

-- Validate user input before doing any processing
+Validate user input before any processing.

-Additionally, there are also mitigation techniques that you can implement to reduce the impact of a successful path traversal attack.
+There are also mitigation techniques that you can implement to reduce the impact of a successful path traversal attack.
 Restrict permissions for the web application following the principle of least privilege to decrease the exposure of a successful path traversal attack.
 In addition, the directory used to store files that are accessed using user-controlled data can be located on a separate logical volume than sensitive application and operating system files.
 Files that are on a separate logical volume cannot be accessed using a path traversal attack.
 Implement this on a Unix-based system by using a chrooted file system, and by mounting the base directory as a new logical drive on a Windows system.